Physics-50/Module-3/docs/superweak4.md

 1. We provided five diffraction gratings for each diffraction grating spacing.
 In week 1 did you look at the x values for several gratings?
 Did you either find the difference to be negligible or randomize across gratings in weeks 2 & 3?

-2. Were you careful to ensure that your beam path was perpendicular to the laser?
-Hint: when the laser reaches the diffraction grating, part of the beam will be reflected.
-Ensuring the reflected beam retraces its path can help with aligning the diffraction grating perpendicular to the beam.

-3. Were you careful to ensure your beam path was perpendicular to the screen?
+2. Were you careful to ensure your beam path was perpendicular to the screen?
 It can be helpful to compare the distance to the first maxima to the left and right as part of this consideration.

-4. Were you careful to ensure your beam path is horizontal to the floor?
+3. Were you careful to ensure your beam path is horizontal?

-5. Did you collect data over a wide range of L values?
+4. Did you collect data over a wide range of L values?

-6. What other sources of error can you think of?
+5. What other sources of error can you think of?

 You will not be able to completely eliminate any of these sources of error, but you should have done your best to minimize them and having done so, to randomizing the remaining error.

-When you feel confident you have made your best effort to get a good data set in which you feel the uncertainties accurately reflect your experiment please proceed to the mini-question below.
-If no concerns were raised with your checkpoint and you feel you already made an effort to control these potential sources of systematic error you can proceed straight to the mini-question. **If you are spending more than 30 minutes on data collection this week, please proceed with the miniquestion and come to office hours to discuss.**
+When you feel confident you have made your best effort to get a good data set in which you feel the uncertainties accurately reflect your experiment please proceed to the mini-question below. **Most students should not need to collect any new data this week.
+If no concerns were raised with your checkpoint and you feel you already made an effort to control these potential sources of systematic error you can proceed straight to the mini-question.** If you are spending more than 30 minutes on data collection this week, please proceed with the miniquestion and come to office hours to discuss.